alv22/maybe/README.md

-# maybe
+# maybe™

-Is it true or false?
+Is it true or false? ...maybe.

 How to use: